Csyntax/rock-paper-scissors/README.md

 # Rock Paper Scissors Game

 This is a simple Rock Paper Scissors game built using HTML, CSS, and JavaScript.
-The game allows the user to play against the computer for a total of 5 rounds.
+The game allows the user to play against the computer.
+The first player to reach 5 wins the game.
 The winner is determined based on the classic Rock Paper Scissors rules.

 ## How to Play